This is Laura and Jeremy’s 240 sq. ft. SIP (structurally insulated panels) tiny house on wheels that is now up

 You can share this using the e-mail and social media re-share buttons below.
 Thanks!

 If you enjoyed this you’ll LOVE our Free Daily Tiny House Newsletter with even more!
+You can also join our Small House Newsletter and our Tiny Houses For Sale Newsletter!
 Thank you!

 See The Latest: Go Back Home to See Our Latest Tiny Houses